-Freshly baked brown bread… the aroma wafting through the kitchen… there’s simply no greater pleasure.
-Growing up in Ireland I know how much we love our traditional brown and white soda bread, and the variations are as long as your arm.
-You might think it looks complicated to make but I assure you, it’s not.
-With this recipe, no messing with yeast, no kneading or proving necessary, unlike my Irish soda bread with cranberries and candied orange peel which requires a gentle knead to shape.
+The aroma of freshly baked bread wafting through the kitchen… one of life’s great pleasures.
+Growing up in Ireland I know how much we love our traditional brown and white soda bread and the variations are as long as your arm.
+You might think it looks complicated to make but I assure you, it’s really simple.
+With this recipe no messing with yeast, no kneading or proving necessary, unlike my Irish soda bread with cranberries and candied orange peel which requires a gentle knead to shape.

-We had brands of coarse wholemeal flour stocked in our larger supermarkets but they have all disappeared from the shelves and are no longer available.
-For now I am using local wholemeal flour, it still makes a really nice loaf… but if you can, use coarse brown wholemeal flour.
+We used to have lovely brands of coarse wholemeal flour stocked in our larger supermarkets but they have all disappeared from the shelves and no longer available.
+For now using a local wholemeal flour, it still makes a really nice loaf… but if you can, use coarse brown wholemeal flour.
 The pinhead oatmeal (steel-cut oats) adds texture and of course the sunflower seeds too.
-Yes, the sunflower seeds turn green (nice Irish touch) and the Nordic Food Lab will explain it better than I could.
+Wondering what the green bits are?
+The sunflower seeds turn green (nice Irish touch) and the Nordic Food Lab explains it better than I could.

-To make sure the loaf is cooked through, I like to remove it from the tin and place it back into the oven for about 5 minutes or until the bread sounds hollow ( the sign it’s done) when lightly tapped at the base.
-You will need an oven cloth as the baking tin and bread are hot when handling.
+Once baking is complete and to make sure the loaf is cooked through, remove the bread from the tin (loosen the sides with a blunt knife) and also remove the baking parchment.
+Place the baked bread back into the oven (without the tin) and bake for about 5 minutes or until the bread sounds hollow ( the sign it’s done) when lightly tapped at the base.
+Use a thick oven cloth when preforming the above task the bread and baking tin are very hot when handling.

 Simple enjoy this brown bread with some butter and preserves for breakfast or slice thickly and use for open-faced sandwiches.
 Also, delicious when served along with a hearty bowl of vegetable soup or Dad’s summer salad.